etc27/MNaseseq-workflow/README.md

 ```

 ### Command
 PlotDO generates a 2D heatmap, allowing simultaneous visualization of the fragment length distribution and the average nucleosome occupancy.
 Run the following script within the plot2DO folder to execute plot2DO.
-Since I was interested in the profiles of protein-coding genes, I input an annotation file corresponding to the TSS of all protein-coding genes in Arabidopsis thaliana to create a custom list of sites for the plot.
 I like to use plot2DO as an initial quality check to assess the fragment length distribution of the MNase-seq data - there should be a strong enrichment of fragment length around 147 bp.
+I set the reference points to be aligned as the TSS, but I am mainly using this step to examine the fragment length distribution.
 ```
 # Run plot2DO
 #-f: input bam file
 #-g: genome (tair10 for Arabidopsis thaliana)
-#--sites: user-provided sites to be aligned (BED file)
+#--reference: Reference points to be aligned
-#--align: points of the provided intervals to be aligned
+#--simplifyPlot: Simplify the plot (show only the 2D heat map)
-#--siteLabel: label for the aligned sites [default = Sites]
+#--squeezePlot: Simplify the plot and squeeze the heat map
-Rscript plot2DO.R -f ../results/3_aligned_sequences/aligned_bam/sample.NoDup.sort.bam -g tair10 \
+#-m: Maximum value on the color scale (if you want to compare multiple samples, you should set the color scale max to the same value for all samples)
---sites=annotations/proteincoding.bed --align=fivePrime --siteLabel=proteincoding
+Rscript plot2DO.R -f ../results/3_aligned_sequences/aligned_bam/sample.NoDup.sort.bam -g tair10 --reference=TSS --squeezePlot=on --simplifyPlot=on -m 0.05
 ```

 ### Output